 The intent behind the pivot was to establish Colgate as a good corporate citizen and to strengthen consumer trust.
 However, while eliciting stronger perceptions of modernity and being a responsible company, this didn’t ladder-up to greater trust.
 Instead, the environmentally-friendly push came to the detriment of how effective people thought the toothpaste would be — which is quite peculiar given the product itself is unchanged.
 Nonetheless, by offering something new and different in a largely stagnant category, it brought a breath of fresh air — consequently developing both emotional affinity and rational reasons for purchase.

 With sustainability and social responsibility rising up both brand’s and consumer’s priority lists, making visible strides in this area represents a lucrative opportunity.
-While this has led to the creation of entirely new products (such as Nivea’s EcoRefill hand soap), simply addressing the harms caused by packaging alone can be just as impactful.
+While this has led to the creation of entirely new products (such as Nivea’s EcoRefill hand soap and Garnier Shampoo Bars), simply addressing the harms caused by packaging alone can be just as impactful.